 Green and Sustainable Acid-Base Chemistry

 There's a growing trend toward developing "greener" acids and bases that are less hazardous and more environmentally friendly.
 Traditional strong acids and bases can be highly corrosive and pose significant environmental risks.
-Researchers are exploring alternatives like solid acid catalysts, ionic liquids, and bio-based acids and bases derived from renewable resources.
+But researchers are exploring alternatives like solid acid catalysts, ionic liquids, and bio-based acids and bases derived from renewable resources.
 These alternatives often reduce waste, lower energy consumption, and minimize the use of toxic substances.

 Acid-Base Catalysis in Organic Synthesis

 Acid-base catalysis continues to be a vital area of research in organic synthesis.
 Catalysts are substances that speed up chemical reactions without being consumed.
-Acid and base catalysts play a critical role in numerous organic reactions, enhancing reaction rates and selectivity.
+Even so, acid and base catalysts play a critical role in numerous organic reactions, enhancing reaction rates and selectivity.
 Recent advances include the development of chiral acid and base catalysts that can selectively produce one enantiomer of a chiral molecule, which is particularly important in pharmaceutical synthesis.

 Acid-Base Chemistry in Materials Science